In Mongolia audiences laughed as the maids tried to poison their mistress. The descendants of Genghis Khan understand the glamour of infamy.

 In the photograph above the maids wait for their over-friendly mistress to drink a poisoned cup of tea.
 “It’s such a pleasure making people happy,” Madame croons.
-The cruel humor of the play appealed to Mongolians.
-Proud infamy is something the descendants of Chinggis Khan understand.
+The cruel humor of the play appealed to Mongolians, who understood the quest for proud infamy.
 Women played all three roles.

 Sartre’s misleading essay in the Grove Press edition of the play insists men perform the play.
 Genet never said men should play the maids.
 Besides, men playing women in Mongolia is old hat.
 Genet’s stage direction describes the maids as older than Madame.
 Imitating Madame is their fantasy, an illusion that reveals what they are not.
 An Asian woman wearing a blonde wig had the same resonance in Ulaan Baator.